yosoykit/yosoykit.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the QCC lab! "
+title: "Welcome to the QCC lab "
-excerpt: "Welcome to the QCC lab! "
+excerpt: "Welcome to the QCC lab "
 author_profile: true
 redirect_from:
   - /about/